vrtulka23/scinumtools3/README.md

 ---

 ## Overview
-`scinumtools3` is a C++ library that helps scientists and engineers write safer, clearer numerical code by providing:
+`scinumtools3`, or simply `snt`, is a C++ library that helps scientists and engineers write safer, clearer numerical code by providing:

 - **Expression Solver (EXS)** — parse and evaluate mathematical, logical, or custom expressions at runtime.
 - **Physical Units & Quantities (PUQ)** — represent values with units and perform unit-aware arithmetic.